After long jail term, gaming gangster faces less violent but still murky Macau

 Wan's family members, lawyers and former associates declined to comment on his plans, though his brother Kuok-hung - himself jailed for five years in 1999 - has carved out a career in the VIP junket business.
 Wan was visited in jail by his brother and mother earlier this week.

-While few predict Wan's release will spark a return to Macau's darker days, the authorities are taking no chances.
+While few predict Wan's release from the high-security Coloane Prison will spark a return to Macau's darker days, the authorities are taking no chances.

 Last weekend, a number of Wan's former associates were arrested in a sting operation on suspicion of planning to commit murder.
 One of those picked up was former police officer Artur Chiang Calderon, who was first arrested in 1998 with Wan over a string of bomb attacks and bloody gang wars.